Juan Luis Ordaz Sabag, DMV, MMP, CMMP

 Fig. 6.
 Initial results of the Three Knuckles Test

-The patient was recommended daily exercises during the treatment (to the best of her ability) to prevent spasm and imbalance from happening again (see Video 2 and 3) as well as passive stretching to open mouth and laterally shifting lower jaw.
+The patient was recommended daily exercises during the treatment (to the best of her ability) to prevent spasm and imbalance from happening again (see Videos 2 and 3), as well as passive stretching to open the mouth and laterally shift the lower jaw.

-1. Juan Luis was presented with a very advanced case of TMJ Dysfunction and his first step was detailed evaluation of the patient.
+1. Juan Luis was presented with a very advanced case of TMJ Dysfunction, and his first step was a detailed evaluation of the patient.
 Fig. 7 illustrates one page from the evaluation Juan Luis conducted to develop the correct treatment strategy.
-At SOMI we dedicate a lot of time to teaching students how to correctly read the clues the body presents to the therapist.
+He successfully put all the pieces of the puzzle together to deliver stable clinical results and eliminate 1.5 years of suffering.
+At SOMI, we dedicate a significant amount of time to teaching students how to accurately interpret the clues the body presents to the therapist.

 Fig. 7.
-One of the Juan Luis’ evaluation pages
+One of Juan Luis’ evaluation pages

-2. Notice that Juan Luis didn’t even touch the area of TMJ for a couple of sessions.
-In cases of acute clinical picture it is a mistake to target the affected area first.
-In these situations, the brain will trigger more expressive protective reactions and it will slow down the ability of the therapist to build an effective clinical response.
-Controlling the migraine was the first priority and Juan Luis correctly identified that.
-While reading Juan Luis’s treatment plan it was obvious that he gradually built up a clinical response letting the patient’s CNS to fully cooperate.
+2. Notice that Juan Luis didn’t even touch the area of TMJ at the beginning of the therapy.
+In cases of an acute clinical picture, it is a mistake to target the affected area first.
+In these situations, the brain triggers more expressive protective reactions, slowing the therapist’s ability to build an effective clinical response.
+Controlling the migraine was the first priority, and Juan Luis correctly identified that.
+While reading Juan Luis’s treatment plan, it was evident that he gradually built up a clinical response, allowing the patient’s CNS to fully cooperate.

-3. Juan Luis correctly targeted two cranial nerves to speed up the patient’s recovery.
-In this case he engaged local and reflex mechanisms of Medical Massage at the same time and they re-enforced each other.
+3. Juan Luis correctly targeted the trigeminal and facial nerves to speed up the patient’s recovery.
+In this case, he engaged local and reflex mechanisms of Medical Massage at the same time, and they reinforced each other.

 4. The clinical response can be built only with supportive treatment at home by the patient.
-Giving the patient homework is an integral part of successful rehabilitation and Juan Luis developed a program for the rehabilitation of the patient and it worked.
+Assigning homework to patients is an integral part of successful rehabilitation, and Juan Luis developed a program for the patient’s rehabilitation, which was effective.

 Category: Blog